Sudhir Singla: Early life and education

 Sudhir was born on 13 October 1965.
 He is married to Mrs. Sunita Singla.
 He was the member of ABVP in his college days.
 He has two children, Vivek and Divya Singla.
 He completed his LLB from Meerut University.

 Career

 Sudhir is also member of executive committee of Aggarwal Dharamshala, Gurugram.
 He is holding post of District Vice President, B.J.P., Gurugram.
 He has been practicing civil law since year 1994 at District Courts, Gurugram.
+He is a MLA and a well respected person in Gurugam.